 "While I'm not completely ditching my regular tanks and tees, I've recently been feeling inspired to wear reinvented versions of them.
 Tops with structured, padded shoulders or tanks with a one-shoulder silhouette and an open back make me feel like I'm having a little more fun with my outfits, even if they're built around basics."

 "This year has really made me double down on those classic pieces in my wardrobe that I can wear over and over again, so I'm ready to ditch a lot of really specific and not very versatile items.
 First up are several pairs of ankle boots—I can think of a white leather pair in particular that I probably only wore once.
 Instead, I'm eyeing black knee-high boots, especially ones with a low heel, since they're ultimately timeless and will be in my closet for years."

-"I am donating my stiff, uncomfortable, corporate-y blazers, not only because I anticipate work-from-home life will go on for a while but also because I prefer jackets with a bit more personality.
-I rely on jackets to dress up my jeans and tees, so I want something that adds some oomph to my outfit.
-I love how Sandro mixed denim and tweed on the beautiful jacket below."
+"I am donating my stiff, uncomfortable, corporate-y blazers, not only because of work-from-home life but also because I prefer jackets with a bit more personality.
+I rely on jackets to dress up my jeans and tees, so I want something that adds some oomph to my outfit."

 "I've never been particularly fond of scarves, yet somehow I've collected an excessive number of basic, if not boring, styles that I never feel compelled to wear.
 I'm thinking I'll finally part ways with them and invest in one cool scarf-cape hybrid that feels both on trend and functional for fall and winter."